Bar & Court Admissions

 A litigator in both state and federal courts and transactional attorney, Mr. Lyon represents a wide range of clients, from information technology and electronic banking companies to innovative start-ups.
 Inside the courtroom, he has litigated on behalf of plaintiffs and defendants in complex commercial matters involving copyright, telecommunications, and regulatory compliance, international commerce, trade secrets, licensing and contract rights, bankruptcy, and landlord-tenant, construction, shareholder, and employment law disputes.
 Mr. Lyon has guided clients through confidential audits, internal investigations, and regulatory investigations as well.
 Beyond litigation, his clients seek Mr. Lyon’s counsel on everything from corporate formation to the establishment of intellectual property rights.

 To illustrate Mr. Lyon’s vast knowledge of the technology, cybersecurity and data privacy landscape, he has been designated as a Certified Information Privacy Professional, United States (CIPP/US), by the International Association of Privacy Professionals (IAPP).
 This certification is awarded to professionals who have demonstrated knowledge and experience in U.S. privacy and security laws and regulations.
 In addition, Mr. Lyon is a Certified Information Privacy Technologist (CIPT), as designated by the IAPP, which reveals his proficiency in the implementation of IT and engineering technologies relating to privacy and security.
-Having mastered the technologies found in todays’ extensive and varied IT environments, from mobile to traditional devices and operating systems (as approved by the U.S. Department of Defense), Mr. Lyon is also a CompTIA A+ certified professional.
+Having mastered the security technologies found in todays' extensive and varied IT environments, from mobile to traditional devices and operating systems, Mr. Lyon is also a CompTIA A+ and Security+ certified IT professional.

 A reasoned and pragmatic lawyer to his core, he is a graduate of the University of South Florida Circuit Court Civil Mediation Training program and serves as a certified mediator for the U.S. District Court for the Middle District of Florida.